Data Centers

 DigiPlex

-Sensing an opportunity in the crash of the dot.com boom in 2001, Byrne acquired the Norwegian data center operator DigiPlex with Bill Conway.
-Over the ensuing two decades, DigiPlex has continuously expanded to become the largest data center operator in Scandinavia, and the largest data center landlord to government agencies.
-DigiPlex’s centers hosted some of the most renown global names in the financial services industry, Internet service providers, and systems integrators.
+Sensing an opportunity in the crash of the dot.com boom in 2001, Byrne acquired the Norwegian data center operator DigiPlex with his partner Bill Conway.
+Over the next two decades, DigiPlex expanded to become the largest data center operator in Scandinavia, hosting many global names in the financial services industry, Internet service providers, and systems integrators.
 DigiPlex was sold to IPI Partners in late 2020, and now operates under the brand STACK Infrastructure.

 Private Residence Clubs